sriharshaguthikonda/NegativeScreen/README.txt

 Features:

 Invert screen's colors :)
-Simple UI to select which monitors to invert.
+Simple UI to select which monitors or windows to invert.

 Different inversion modes, including "smart" modes, allowing blacks and whites inversion, while keeping colors (about) the sames.